imKeim/AI-Studio-Log-Converter/readme.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Place your JSON log files into the `input` folder.

-4. Run the script.
-There are three main modes:
+3. Run the application:

-    *   **GUI Mode (Default):** The easiest way to use the converter.
-Simply run the script without any arguments.
     ```bash
+    # To launch the GUI (default)
     python ai-studio-log-converter.pyw

+    # To launch the interactive CLI
+    python ai-studio-log-converter.pyw --cli
     ```

-    *   **Interactive CLI Mode:** If you prefer the command line, use the `-c` or `--cli` flag to force the interactive console interface.
-        ```bash
-        python ai-studio-log-converter.pyw -c
-        ```

-    *   **Batch (Argument-based) Mode:** For automation and scripting, provide a source path and other options directly.
-        ```bash
-        # Process a specific folder and save results to another folder
-        python ai-studio-log-converter.pyw "C:\path\to\my-logs" -o "D:\converted-notes" -r --overwrite

-        # Run in watch mode to automatically convert new/modified files in the 'input' folder
-        python ai-studio-log-converter.pyw --watch
-        ```

-## How to Build the `.exe` File
+## Building the Executable

-You can compile the script into a single, portable `.exe` file using PyInstaller.

 ### Method 1: Using the Build Script (Recommended for Windows)

 The easiest way to build the application on Windows is to use the provided batch script.

-1.  **Install dependencies:** Make sure you have installed all required packages for development:
+1. Install all development dependencies:
     ```bash
     pip install -r requirements-dev.txt
     ```
-2.  **Run the script:** Simply double-click the `build.bat` file in the project's root directory.
+2. Simply double-click the `build.bat` file.

-The script will automatically install all dependencies, run the PyInstaller build command with the correct options, and clean up temporary files.
+The script will automatically install all dependencies, run PyInstaller with the correct options, and clean up temporary files.

 ### Method 2: Manual Build

-If you are not on Windows or prefer to run the command manually, follow these steps:

-1.  **Install all dependencies:**
+1. Install all dependencies:
     ```bash
     pip install -r requirements.txt
     pip install -r requirements-dev.txt
     ```

-2.  **Navigate to the project directory** in your terminal.
+2. Run the build command from the project root:

-3.  **Run the build command:**
     ```bash
     python -m PyInstaller --onefile --windowed --name "AI-Studio-Log-Converter" --icon="logo.ico" --add-data "src/custom_theme.json;." --add-data "logo.ico;." --add-data "logo.png;." "ai-studio-log-converter.pyw"
     ```
-    *   `--onefile`: Packages everything into a single executable.
-    *   `--windowed`: Prevents the console window from appearing when the `.exe` is run.
-    *   `--name`: Sets the name of the final executable.
-    *   `--icon`: Sets the application icon from the `logo.ico` file.
-    *   `--add-data`: Bundles additional files into the executable.
-This is used to include the theme (`custom_theme.json`) and image assets (`logo.ico`, `logo.png`).
-    *   `ai-studio-log-converter.pyw`: The entry point script for the application.

-4.  **Find the result:** The final `AI-Studio-Log-Converter.exe` file will be located in the `dist` folder.
+3. The final `AI-Studio-Log-Converter.exe` will be in the `dist` folder.

 ## Configuration